Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 *	HTML5- standard language of a webpage

 *	CSS3- for customised styling
-*	Javascript- I used this for the map element
+*	Javascript- I used this for the map element , Quiz and contact
 *	Bootstrap – I used this for styling of the webpage and to make it more responsive
 *   API - I used the google maps api with my own key